-Survivorship and Long Term Follow-up Care
+Cancer Survivorship and Long Term Follow-up Care

-A cancer "survivor" often describes anybody who has had cancer, even if treatment has just begun.
+Cancer survivorship often describes anybody who has had cancer, even if treatment has just begun.
 We consider survivorship to include anybody who is Living With, Living Through, and Living Beyond a cancer diagnosis and its treatments.
 Our Survivorship Program is for any patient who has had cancer and is meant to address how the whole person can be affected by cancer and its treatments.

-Once treatment is completed, each patient will receive a summary outlining their cancer diagnosis and staging, therapies received, and a detailed, individualized follow up plan.
+Once treatment is completed, each patient will receive a summary outlining their cancer diagnosis and staging, therapies received, and a detailed, individualized follow-up plan.
 This Treatment Summary will be shared with each patient’s primary care provider and other members of the health care team as needed.

 Our Mission and Values